Necron3574/Email-Spammer/README.md

 - Python3
 ### Set-up
 - Clone into this repository using `git clone https://github.com/Necron3574/Email-Spammer.git`
-- After cloning move into the email spammer directory `cd Email-Spammer` and the setup is complete.
+- After cloning, move into the email spammer directory `cd Email-Spammer` and the setup is complete.
 ### Usage
 - To run the program use the command `python3 Email_spammer.py  [-sid] [-rid] [-sn]`
 - This program takes 3 arguments: